BlueMountainsIO/OnsetSDK/README.md

 Grant.
-We grant you the worldwide, revocable, royalty-free, and nonsublicensable, rights to use the Licensed Code as follows: To reproduce, modify, display, perform, sublicense and distribute the Licensed Code solely to use the Licensed Code with and within the Game. (“Grant”) This Grant does not permit you to use our trade names, trademarks, service marks, or names, except as required for reasonable and customary use in describing the origin of the Licensed Content and reproducing the content of the copyright notice below.
+We grant you the worldwide, revocable, royalty-free, and nonsublicensable, rights to use the Licensed Code as follows: To reproduce, modify, display, perform, sublicense and distribute the Licensed Code solely to use the Licensed Code with and within the Game. (â€œGrantâ€) This Grant does not permit you to use our trade names, trademarks, service marks, or names, except as required for reasonable and customary use in describing the origin of the Licensed Content and reproducing the content of the copyright notice below.
 Nothing in this License shall be construed to grant you any ownership whatsoever in the Licensed Code and the property and intellectual property